ucpcc/2026/en/about.md

 ## Eligibility

-Anyone who meets the following citeria is eligible for UCPC Undergraduates and master's program students.(students who are currently enrolled, on leave of absence, or completed their course are all allowed, except for graduates)
+Anyone who meets the following criteria is eligible for UCPC Undergraduates and master's program students.(students who are currently enrolled, on leave of absence, or completed their coursework are all allowed, except for graduates)

   Finalists must be able to submit supporting documents to verify their status.

   Supporting documents must be issued within 90 days of the final contest date, and documents must be of a type that allows Unions of Clubs for Programming Contests to verify the participant's current academic status.(ex: Certificate of Enrollment, Certificate of Student Record, Certificate of Leave of Absence)

-Teams may consist of studensts from different universities.
+Teams may consist of students from different universities.

 Students who are not from a club affiliated with UCPC are also admitted.